frankmcsherry/COST/README.md

 # COST

-This project contains single-threaded implementations of three graph algorithms, [PageRank](http://en.wikipedia.org/wiki/PageRank), [label propagation](http://www.cs.cmu.edu/~ukang/papers/HalfpICDE2011.pdf), and [union-find](http://en.wikipedia.org/wiki/Disjoint-set_data_structure), supporting performance measurements taken on two graphs, [twitter_rv](http://an.kaist.ac.kr/traces/WWW2010.html) and [uk_2007_05](http://law.di.unimi.it/webdata/uk-2007-05/).
+COST is an acronym for the "Configuration that Outperforms a Single Thread", indicating the hardware resources required by a distributed system before it begins to outperform a single-threaded implementation.
+This repository contains the single-threaded implementations providing the baseline performance.

-COST is an acronym for the "Configuration that Outperforms a Single Thread", indicating the hardware resources required before the system begins to outperform a single-threaded implementation.
+Specifically, this project contains single-threaded implementations of three graph algorithms, [PageRank](http://en.wikipedia.org/wiki/PageRank), [label propagation](http://www.cs.cmu.edu/~ukang/papers/HalfpICDE2011.pdf), and [union-find](http://en.wikipedia.org/wiki/Disjoint-set_data_structure), supporting performance measurements taken on two graphs, [twitter_rv](http://an.kaist.ac.kr/traces/WWW2010.html) and [uk_2007_05](http://law.di.unimi.it/webdata/uk-2007-05/).

 ## Instructions